-In PY16, the Housing Resources Commission awarded \$675,000 (source: state real estate conveyance tax) to projects that address key components of a systems development and capacity building program to meet the objectives of Opening Doors Rhode Island.
+In PY17, the Housing Resources Commission awarded \$677,000 (source: state real estate conveyance tax) to projects that address key components of a systems development and capacity building program to meet the objectives of Opening Doors Rhode Island.
 Key components include:

 - A coordinated entry system for the State

 - The Homeless Management Information System

-- Innovate projects to meet one or more goals of Opening Doors RI
+- Innovative projects to meet one or more goals of Opening Doors RI

 The goal of these actions is to sharply decrease the number of homeless people in Rhode Island.
+The

-The Coordinated Entry system, especially the diversion processes therein, will serve to not only reduce the number of persons homeless but also reduce time homeless.
+Coordinated Entry system, especially the diversion processes therein, will serve to not only reduce the number of persons homeless but also reduce time homeless.
 This institutional development program seeks to connect organizations across the state that can improve the information and outreach that makes clear where people who are homeless can go for help.
 The intention is also to fund projects that reduce barriers to entering homeless shelters for people who are truly in crisis and have no place else to go.
 Four organizations received funding from the System Development award category in June of 2017 and the implementation of these projects will begin in PY17.

-The Rhode Island Continuum of Care will continued to improve and formalize its institutional structure in PY16.
-A full time CoC Planner / Program Manager was hired to better coordinate the various functions of the CoC Committees and better coordinate the programs serving homeless persons in the State across various governmental and nongovernmental agencies through planning and monitoring.
+The Rhode Island Continuum of Care continued to improve and formalize its institutional structure in PY7.
+Three CoC Program Representatives were hired to assist the CoC Planner / Program Manager better coordinate the various functions of the CoC Committees and to better manage the programs serving homeless persons in the State across various governmental and nongovernmental agencies through planning and monitoring.